 Don’t Wait for Dental Carries; Seal Your Kids’ Molars Once They Emerge

 The National Institute of Dental and Craniofacial Research reports that about 21% of children aged 6 to 11 have dental caries on their permanent teeth.
 Left untreated, the condition could cause tremendous pain and difficulty in chewing food.
-In severe cases, it could get infected and form a tooth abscess, a collection of pus which can open the floodgates to other harmful infections.
+In severe cases, it could get infected and form a tooth abscess, a collection of pus that can open the floodgates to other harmful infections.

 Parents can do their part to prevent this problem by teaching their kids to practice good oral hygiene.
 Some food particles stick in the teeth’s nooks and crannies can’t be removed with brushing and flossing, however.
 So, it’s in a patient’s best interest to put another preventive measure in place.